mmistakes/minimal-mistakes/_drafts/zio-fibers.md

 } yield ()
 ```

-For sake of simplicity, we forget about the preparation of the coffee for now.
-Once executed, the
-above method prints the following information:
+For the sake of simplicity, we forget about the preparation of the coffee for now.
+Once executed, the above method prints the following information:

 ```shell
 [zio-default-async-2]: Going to the bathroom
 [zio-default-async-1]: Boiling some water
 ```

-As we expect, ZIO executed the two effect concurrently on different thread.
-Just to remember,
-executing concurrently a set of tasks means that the order in which the runtime executes the tasks
+As we expect, ZIO executed the two effects concurrently on different threads.
+Just to remember, concurrently running a set of tasks means that the order in which the runtime performs them is irrelevant.
-is not relevant.

 ### 6. Synchronizing with a Fiber

-The astute reader should have noticed that boiling the water without preparing a good coffee is
+The astute reader should have noticed that boiling the water without preparing a good coffee is non-sense.
-non-sense.
 However, Bob can't prepare the coffee without the boiled water.
-Moreover, Bon can't
-prepare the coffee if he's still in the bathroom.
-So, we need to synchronize the action of preparing
-coffee to the results of the previous two actions.
+Moreover, Bon can't prepare the coffee if he's still in the bathroom.
+So, we need to synchronize the action of preparing coffee to the results of the previous two activities.

-ZIO fibers provide the `join` method to wait the termination of a fiber:
+ZIO fibers provide the `join` method to wait for the termination of a fiber:

 ```scala
 // From ZIO library